 Chris highlighted the role of accessible communication tools: "I had to create so many videos for how to log in and go step by step...
 We were translating some of our documents for parents because we were sending out info on how to pick up their Chromebooks" (Chris, personal communication, 2023).
-This is part of CHAT's idea of mediation, in which teachers use technological tools to mediate the division (mediation) between different communities (students, parents, and educators).
-Multimedia and multilingual communication strategies improve engagement with diversity by overcoming barriers, says Galla et al. (2023).
+This is part of CHAT's idea of mediation, in which teachers use technological tools to mediate the division (mediation) between different communication strategies improve engagement with diversity by overcoming barriers, says Galla et al. (2023).